rlsorkin/TurnbasedProject/README.md

 Implemented Start Menu and top layer
-Creating PlayerModel and siloing player actions into it Created StatsPanel for quick display of object properties
+Creating PlayerModel and siloing player actions into it Created StatsPanel for quick display of object properties Migrated most styles to style sheet, some inline left for edge case